-A growing number of cities and transporation departments are using Mapillary to create open street-level imagery datasets.
+A growing number of cities and transportation departments are using Mapillary to create open street-level imagery datasets.
 In this post, we walk through their motivations and the publicly available map data that is created by their contributions.

 Limited Access to Street-level Imagery